zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 ### How to manage working shift
-In version for Magento 2, Web POS dives deeper into working shift management with Z-report after each working shift.
+In version for Magento 2, Web POS dives deeper into working shift management with Z-report after each working shift.<br/>
 - Open working shift

 To open a new working shift, you need to go to tab Register Shifts.